hexdump0815/imagebuilder/doc/daily-driver-experiments.md

   old panfrost problems again, so it might be a good idea to keep it off in case the system is not stable otherwise ...
 - info: v6.0.0 kernel, debian bookworm, 2gb ram, 16gb emmc

+# chromebook x86 uefi - clapper - november 2022

+- tested for about a week
+- it was working very well, fluid and reliable
+- notes: not much to say, it simply worked very well without any of the problems observed with kefka above - the only ajustment was a custom modprobe config required to avoid a bug with baytrail and braswell based systems where there audio will switch to a beeping sound after some minutes usually which can be worked around by uncommenting a line in the sound-byt-cht.conf modprobe config file (and which was required for kefka above as well in the end) ... zswap was used with 20% zsmalloc and a 4gb swap file plus mglru was enabled and those settings worked very well
+- info: v6.0.0 kernel, debian bookworm, 4gb ram, 16gb emmc, n2830 2 core cpu